RoseannaM/cool-jam/src/pages/posts/why-jamstack.md

 No security experts to handle auth?
 Just deploy and rely on third party API's to manage user information and authentication.

 Need to manage constantly updating content?
 It just got a lot easier.
 Changes and deployments with the click of a button.
-Leverage a cms system to manage content with ease.
+Leverage a CMS system to manage content with ease.